The Arrow of Time in Quantum Measurement

 Featured Speaker: Kater Murch, Ph.D., Assistant Professor, Department of Physics, Washington University in St. Louis; 2017 Outstanding St. Louis Scientist Innovation Award recipient, The Academy of Science – St. Louis

 What can quantum measurement tell us about the arrow of time?
-To answer this question, we use cutting edge techniques involving superconducting circuits cooled to near absolute zero to capture “movies” of
+To answer this question, we use leading edge techniques involving superconducting circuits cooled to near absolute zero to capture “movies” of

 quantum behavior.
 Press rewind on an ordinary movie of everyday life, and the movie looks strange and shows very unlikely behavior: people walk backwards, water flows up hill, and messy floors spontaneously become clean.
 It’s clear from watching an ordinary movie, which way is backwards and which is forwards, but is the same true for movies of quantum behavior?
 In this fascinating talk on our quantum world, physics professor, Kater Murch, shares these captured quantum movies and discusses how we can infer an arrow of time from quantum measurement alone.